About Bryn Welfare Bowls Club

 A member who wishes to take part in League Matches and Tournaments.

-A member who wishes to use the clubs facilities at their leisure.
+A member who wishes to support the club and use facilities occasionally.

 A member under the age of 18.

 For new bowlers equipment is provided free of charge.